 We believe the solution to the best and most successful beverage department is to give more space for different import beers where the prices and sales often are higher.
 We hope that those who have not yet seen that there are changes going on in the Norwegian’s drinking habits will soon realize this is over a short period of time and will also want to expand its range for its customers.

-We are the world leaders when it comes to alcohol taxes, where the government increases taxes by 3-7% every year.
+We are the world leaders when it comes to alcohol taxes, where the government increases taxes by 3-7 % every year.
 Authorities are looking at Sweden to get ideas about their decisions in terms of taxes and other items, but unfortunately not when it comes to alcohol policy.
 Sweden has only increased their taxes on alcohol by 3 % the last 6 years.
 We also know that Systembolaget on the border of Norway is not included in the Swedish consumption, so you can understand how much Norwegians shop there.
 It is estimated that around 50% of all alcohol consumed in Norway is not purchased from Norwegian businesses, and then you can just wonder a bit whether the taxation has gone too far.
-A pint of beer (4.7%) in 2011 has a tax of nok.
-19.28 pr. liter - the tax in Sweden is 7.80 pr. liter.
-You can go to Systembolaget to buy a bottle of San Miguel for nok.
-13.90 but on Vinmonopolet you must pay nok.
-26.40.
 It can be said much about whether the Norwegian alcohol policy is right or wrong in terms of limiting consumption, but the discussion we shall leave to others to enter.

 Thanks to our customers